>

 Are UTIs Only for Women?

-UTIs can be caused by bacteria that enters the urethra, the tube that connects the bladder to the outside of the body.
-The urethra is much shorter in a woman’s body than a man’s.
-Bacteria don’t have far to travel to get to the bladder, where they can cause an infection.
+UTIs can be caused by bacteria that enter the urethra, the tube that connects the bladder to the outside of the body.
+The urethra is much shorter in a woman’s body than in a man’s.
+Bacteria don’t have far to travel to the bladder, where they can cause an infection.
 Alternatively, the urethra itself can become infected.
 Not drinking enough water or not urinating when you feel the urge can contribute to this.
 Regular urination flushes away any bacteria that may be present in the bladder or urethra.

-An experienced urologist can help diagnose and treat UTIs due to enlarged prostate or other causes.
-Resolving the underlying cause of the UTI will avert future infections and health complications that can result.
 Dr. Richard Natale of Carolina Urology practices in Concord and Charlotte, North Carolina.
-Dr. Natale is a board-certified urologist with experience in the latest leading-edge treatments for men’s health conditions.
-Call (704) 786-5131 with questions or for an appointment today.
+Dr. Natale is a board-certified urologist with experience in the latest leading-edge treatments for men’s health conditions—call (704) 786-5131 with questions or for an appointment today.

 Skip to content